2000 Summer Olympics closing ceremony: Legacy

-A major political undertone of the Sydney Olympic ceremonies was of reconciliation between Australia and the Australian Indigenous nations.
+A major political undertone of the Sydney Olympic ceremonies was of reconciliation between Australia and the Australian Indigenous peoples.
 In the years leading up to the Olympics, Indigenous reconciliation was becoming a central social and political issue after the release of the Bringing Them Home report.
-These themes were most evident by having both Torres Strait islander and Indigenous performers for both Anu's performance of My Island Home and Yothu Yindi's performance of Treaty, Savage Garden wearing the Australian Aboriginal flag on their shirts while they performed, and including Midnight Oil's anthem Beds Are Burning while the band members performed with outfits which had the word "Sorry" (something that the then government would not apologise for).
+These themes were most evident by having both Torres Strait islander and Indigenous performers for both Anu's performance of "My Island Home" and Yothu Yindi's performance of "Treaty", Savage Garden wearing the Australian Aboriginal flag on their shirts while they performed, and including Midnight Oil's anthem "Beds Are Burning" while the band members performed with outfits which had the word "Sorry" (something that the then government would not apologise for).